zatch10/ECE445/notebook/Chirag/README.md

 <img src="https://github.com/zatch10/ECE445/blob/master/notebook/Chirag/Open%20wire.PNG" width="400"/>

-We quickly soldered the EN pin to high and the ESP32 started working!
+Aside from that issue, I also found that we had reversed the RX and TX pins on our UART circuit.
+Since we were using wires to boot the ESP32 this was easily fixable.
+Then I soldered the EN pin to high and the ESP32 started working!

 ## 2022-04-20: Test sensors on PCB over Bluetooth
 As the ESP32 was able to load programs, it was time to test the sensors that were soldered into the board.
-I combined the arduino code that I written to collect sensor data with the bluetooth code I had written.
+I combined the arduino code that I written to collect sensor data with my bluetooth code.
 Using the following setup I then tested our board

 <img src="https://github.com/zatch10/ECE445/blob/master/notebook/Chirag/Lab%20testing%20the%20board%20and%20sensors.jpg" width="400"/>